dreamcatcher-tech/network/ideas/Interpulse/Remote Interactions/Network control in shell.md

 Ideally only control instructions should go to the side effects.

+## Issues
+### Specifying listen addresses
+Due to difficulty with
+Restart the networking if the listen stats change in any way.
+Wait till we have the latest pulse, and the network configuration.

 ## Proposals
 ### Boot raw shell with late net
 Engine starts up with no networking, then when it wishes to communicate it creates a child chain called `net`.
 This chain has a side effect assosciated with it, which is the libp2p library.